 Problem prioritization involves assessing the magnitude and scope of problems in the country’s epidemiology, patient behaviour, and health and social systems and identification of the main priorities.

-- Identify programmatic gaps (e.g. gaps between estimated disease burden and case notification, loss of patient between care continuum steps, etc.), problems, and challenges within the focus area assigned to the sub-group.
+- Step 1: Identify programmatic gaps (e.g. gaps between estimated disease burden and case notification, loss of patient between care continuum steps, etc.), problems, and challenges within the focus area assigned to the sub-group.
 Problems should be oriented along the care continuum and be based on (validated & quantified) the data evidence provided on Day 1.

 Identified problems should be scored on a range from 1-5, and notes and scores from each sub-group should be presented to the workshop by the rapporteurs of each group.